An agent must prepare a written agency agreement for any services that an agent agrees to provide for a client.

-It is important to ensure the agreement is prepared, signed and served correctly – or you may lose your entitlement to be paid commission and recoup expenses.
+It is important to ensure the agreement is prepared, signed and served in accordance with the law.

 An agent is not entitled to any commission or expenses for services performed for a client unless:

 - a written agency agreement has been entered into for the services